Chief Executive Officer

 Dr. Panteleev continues his work on researching Mathematical Solutions Processing which he began at the Stevens Institute of Technology while working on his Ph.D.
 His primary student research project was focused on the application of efficient modeling to complicated Mathematical hypotheses.
 This work required implementing several domain-specific algorithms in Algebra and parallel processing large amounts of data.
 Since his early years in Russia, he has studied advanced Mathematics and software engineering, receiving awards in city and country-level competitions.
 During his master-level computer science courses, he served as a software engineer intern for Yandex, the largest Russian web search engine.

 Dr. Panteleev holds a Mathematics Specialist degree from Moscow State University and a Ph.D. in Mathematics from the Stevens Institute of Technology.

-Castle Point Learning Systems, LLC (CPLS) is the developer of Gradarius™ — the world’s first Stepwise Calculus Learning Platform.
+Castle Point Learning Systems Corp.
+(CPLS) is the developer of Gradarius™ — the world’s first Stepwise Calculus Learning Platform.
 Gradarius is an innovative online learning platform designed to help students master Calculus concepts for deeper understanding — offering immediate feedback, guiding problem solving, pointing out mistakes and providing hints during each step of the problem-solving process for every problem, any time of the day or night.